aqlaboratory/openfold-3/docs/source/precomputed_msa_how_to.md

 ## 4. Specifying Paths in the Inference Query File

-The data pipeline needs to know which MSA to use for which protein chain.
+The data pipeline needs to know which MSA to use for which chain.
 This information is provided by specifying the [paths to the MSAs](input_format.md#31-protein-chains) for each chain in the inference query json file.
 There are 3 equivalent ways of specifying these paths.

 ### 4.1.
 Direct File Paths